White noise analysis on manifolds and the energy representation of a gauge group: Several conditions for a self-adjoint operator

-\end{itemize} \end{itemize} (b) implies that the space $\{f \in L^2(T^* M) ; W^n \nabla ^m f \in L^2(\otimes ^m T^* M) $ for all $ n,m \in \mathbb{N} \}$ coincides with the space $E$. (b) is true if the Riemannian manifold $M$ is $\mathbb{R}^d$ or compact, with the function $W$ taken as $ |x|^2 + 1 $ and $2$ respectively.
+(b) implies that the space $\{f \in L^2(T^* M) ; W^n \nabla ^m f \in L^2(\otimes ^m T^* M) $ for all $ n,m \in \mathbb{N} \}$ coincides with the space $E$. (b) is true if the Riemannian manifold $M$ is $\mathbb{R}^d$ or compact, with the function $W$ taken as $ |x|^2 + 1 $ and $2$ respectively.
 Here $\Delta $ means the Bochner Laplacian $-\nabla ^* \nabla $.
-For a proof of the compact case, we refer the reader to Ref.
+For a proof in the compact case, we refer the reader to Ref.
 11. The Euclidean case is well known.
 However, for convenience and in order to understand the reason why the condition (b) is nontrivial in a general Riemannian manifold, we prove this fact for the Euclidean case.
-This fact for the one-dimensional case can be seen in Ref.
+This fact for the one-dimensional case can be found in Ref.
 10 without a proof.

 Let $A_j := \frac{1}{\sqrt{2}}\Big{(} x_j + \frac{\partial}{\partial x_j}\Big{)}$, $A_j ^* := \frac{1}{\sqrt{2}}\Big{(} x_j - \frac{\partial}{\partial x_j}\Big{)}$, $N_j := A_j ^* A_j $ and $N := \sum_{j=1} ^d N_j $.
 It holds that $[A_j, A_k ^*] = \delta_{jk}$ and $-\Delta +|x|^2 + 1 = 2N +d+ 1$.
 Let $A_j ^{\sharp}$ denote either $ A_j$ or $A_j ^*$, and let $W = |x|^2 + 1$.
 We show that there is some $C = C(m) > 0 $ such that for $ f \in C_c ^{\infty} (\mathbb{R} ^d)$ and $j_1, \cdots, j_m \in \{1,2,\cdots ,d\} $,